adamtrilling/blog-posts/simple_bdd/part2.md

 rails g model item text:string completed:boolean
 ```

-This will generate a model spec; we can leave that pending now, as the Item model has no functionality.
+This will generate a model spec.
+We can leave that pending now, as the Item model has no functionality.
 Run your migrations and run rspec again.
-Our first step in the feature specs now completes sucessfully, so we're back to pending!
+Our first step in the feature specs now completes successfully, so we're back to pending!

 ```
 1) Todo management Adding an item to the list